• Skip to primary navigation

 Mini Bottle Rocket

-These are my absolute favourite DIY rockets!
-You’ll need a 500ml bottle, straws or lolly sticks, a cork and some kind of power for the rocket.
-This could be alka seltzer and water, an effervescent vitamin tablet or even baking soda and vinegar.
+My mini bottle rockets are my absolute favourite DIY rockets!
+You need a 500ml bottle, straws or lolly sticks, a cork and some power for the rocket.
+This could be Alka Seltzer and water, an effervescent vitamin tablet or even baking soda and vinegar.

-Try experimenting to find the best combination of baking soda and vinegar or effervescent tablet and water to make your rocket fly!
+Children can experiment to find the best combination of baking soda and vinegar or an effervescent tablet and water to make their rocket fly!

 Mini bottle rocket made with a 500ml bottle and an unopened packet of alka seltzer